Description of the partner organizing/hosting the project:

 Description of accommodation and food:

-SEEDS volunteers stay in an old farm which has been transformed into an environmental education centre.
-The facilities are basic with an equipped kitchen, dining and living room, bathroom, shower and a washing machine.
-Volunteers sleep in shared rooms, with up to 6 people per room.
+SEEDS volunteers stay in a house in Reykjavík.
+The facilities are basic with an equipped kitchen, dining and living room, bathrooms, showers and a washing machine.
+Everyone is expected to show consideration for their companions.
+Accommodation is in shared rooms, with up to 6 people per room.
+Please bring your own towel.

 Volunteers will receive food supplies and will be in charge of cooking and cleaning.
 Please note the food SEEDS provides will be vegetarian.
 Do not forget to bring some traditional/typical food, drinks, recipes, music, games or movies from your country for the intercultural evening.
 Please be aware some items or ingredients may be expensive in Iceland and you will need to buy them yourselves or bring them from your country.